Call signs in Asia: Amateur radio

-The standard format for Philippine callsigns is 2×3 – where 2 stands for the prefix letters (4D-4I or DU-DZ), and 3 stands for the suffix letters, both of which are assigned and regulated by the National Telecommunications Commission.
-A suffix can have as much as three characters, and as little as one.
+On amateur radio, the standard format used for Philippine callsigns is 2 × 3 – where 2 stands for the prefix letters (4D to 4I or DU to DZ), and 3 stands for the suffix letters, both of which are assigned and regulated by the National Telecommunications Commission.
+A suffix can have the maximum of three characters, and a minimum of one (mostly for club stations and Extra Class licensees).